mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 Leaving the center channel completely devoid of reverberation makes it sound in headphones too "dry" and too close.
-That's why in addition to the relatively strong room reverb applied to Side Only output, I also apply much weaker and more delayed room reverb to the "Mid Only" component of the input signal.
+That's why in addition to the relatively strong room reverb applied to the Side Only output, I also apply much weaker and more delayed room reverb to the "Mid Only" component of the input signal.
 The idea is that this delayed reverb should be unnoticeable by our "conscious" part of the hearing apparatus, and only act as a spaciousness and distance hint to